JBerkheiser/CIS693-MastersProject/README.md

 - Complete README
 - Complete final paper
 - Refactor backend
 - Can it be done faster?
+(No cold starts, could save ~15 secs)